 Yes, absolutely.
 Just substitute regular plain flour for plain gluten-free flour.

 If you'd like to discover more easy chocolate vegan desserts, you've come to the right place.
 Check out my chocolate banana bread, peanut butter brownies, double chocolate cupcakes ,or aquafaba chocolate mousse.

 The form you have selected does not exist.

 - Fork or whisk

-- 1 tbsp sugar I used light brown muscovado sugar
+- 1 tablespoon sugar I used light brown muscovado sugar

 - A pinch of salt

-- 1 tbsp oil like light olive oil or sunflower oil
+- 1 tablespoon oil like light olive oil or sunflower oil

 - Add all your dry ingredients (cocoa, sugar, flour, salt) to a mug and mix.

 - Add all your wet ingredients to the mug and mix well.